xinkaidupsy/IVPP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of IVPP is to ...
+The goal of IVPP is to compare network models for intensive time-series and panel data.

 ## Installation